aliyurekli32/language-cards_project2/README.md

 # Language Card Project with Bootstrap

- .Created responsive Language Card Page with Bootstrap
+ .Created responsive Language Card Page with Bootstrap.

- .Used internal data whicih is also mapped to publish in page
+ .Used internal data whicih is also mapped to publish in page.

  => Gained Responsive design capability with Bootstrap and improved  React component knowledge, was became familiar with State Hooks especially useState.